What does it mean to get your criminal record “sealed?”

 - Unclassified felonies if you can be sentenced to more than ten years in prison;

 - Traffic offenses if you have a commercial driver’s license; and

 Also, if any of the following apply to you, you can’t get your conviction sealed:

-At wh Law | We Help, we know how scary this stuff can be, and we don’t want you living in fear any more.
-Give us a call today, and we’ll get started on the process of putting your past behind you and giving you a fresh start.
+At wh Law | We Help, we know how scary this stuff can be, and we don’t want you living in fear anymore.
+Give us a call today, and we’ll get started putting your past behind you and giving you the fresh start you deserve.